mcibique/vue-testing-examples/README.md

 }
 ```

-The example above has following issues:
+The example above has the following issues:

 * Every time an ID or CSS class change, you have to update the page object.
-* If you want to remove ID from the username, you have to check whether is it used in tests or not.
+* If you want to remove ID from the username, you have to check whether it is used in tests or not.
-* If you want to remove a CSS class, you have to check whether is it used in tests or not.
+* If you want to remove a CSS class, you have to check whether it is used in tests or not.
 If it's used in the test, you have to keep class assigned to the element but the class will no longer exist in CSS file.
 This causes many confusions.
 * Every time a new object is added to the form, it breaks the XPath for the submit button.
 Because of it, using XPath instead of CSS selector is always considered a bad idea.

 None of these is giving you the confidence to do minor/major refactoring of your CSS or HTML because you might break the tests.
 To remove this coupling, you can give a unique identifier for your element through `data-` attributes introduces in [HTML5](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) or you can use your own attribute.
 You can choose a name of the attribute such as `data-test-id`, `data-qa` or simply `tid` if you prefer short names.
 The page object will look like then: